 Well, yes.
 As discussed earlier, the arches can cause your feet to ache but the problems don’t just end there.
 The feet are the foundations of your body and if there are problems in the feet, everything upwards will be effected.
 Think of a building with bad foundations, the rest of the floors above it and the whole house will be compromised.
 In the same way the effects of having flat feet are felt up the chain in other parts of the body.

 It is not uncommon for people with flat feet to also encounter problems with their knees.
-Since the arch of the foot is collapsed inwards, this causes the Tibia to also rotate inwards effecting the knees; possibly wearing away the knee joints and causing ‘knock-knees.’
+Since the arch of the foot is collapsed inwards, this causes the Tibia to also rotate inwards effecting the knees; possibly wearing away the knee joints and causing ‘knock-knees’ or knee valgus.
 The femurs also may be out of alignment which will effect the hips.
 The effects of flat feet can even travel all the way up to the shoulders making it appear that you have uneven shoulders.